sharris40/SE1ListManager/Design/Functions/descriptions.md

 - Exit Condition: The plugin's receiver is configured and ready to accept templates.
 - Quality Requirements: Any error messages must be helpful to the administrator.
-Plugin loading and unloading should be relatively seemless and not interfere with operations in progress.
+Plugin loading and unloading should be relatively seamless and not interfere with operations in progress.

 ## Add Mail Server